Car Loans – A Beginner’s Guide

 Car Loan Eligibility – What’s the Criteria?

-In order to successfully apply for a Car Loan, you’ll first have to pass certain eligibility criteria.
+In order to successfully apply for a Car Loan, or even you’re just travelling and looking to apply for a personal caravan loan, you’ll first have to pass certain eligibility criteria.
 This can vary a little from lender to lender.
 One part of the process is demonstrating you can afford to repay a loan within a specified time frame.
 To work this out, most lenders have calculators on their websites that give you a rough idea.
 They’re not an indication that your application would be approved, just a way of determining your borrowing power and loan repayments.
 At the very least, you’ll come out with a better idea of how much you can afford to borrow and repay each month over the course of the loan.